splinterstice/cli-test-beta/README.md

 - No history saved any place

 **Note:**
-> Not tested fully.
+> Not tested fully./n
-> This is beta.
+> This is beta./n
 > Now client is only linux(apt based supported or tested - partially)